 Our work at this conference is to confront a number of major challenges with realistic solutions.
-The Commission has presented you with a number of urgent issues, but only one major solution - we must leave Cairo determined that the quality of life of the population be the focus of development.
+I have presented work with a number of urgent issues, but only one major solution - we must leave Cairo determined that people are the focus of development.
 Those of you who were at Bucharest will argue that this was exactly the message which came from that meeting, and you would be right.
-The problem was that we quickly forgot that declaration - at least in deed, if not in hollow word - and the eighties were essentially a lost decade in which people were pushed far back, behind the development issues of that decade which revolved around macro-economic stabilization.
-What the Commission is calling for is a return to the cry that came from Bucharest, abandoning the naive hopes and avoiding the cynical implementation of population and development programmes.
-Since then, while we have frittered away our opportunities, we have gained another 1.8 billion people on earth; ten years from now we will have another billion.
-The hope of the Commission is that their quality of life will be much better than CONDAS ours today.
-O FULLING S
+The problem was that we quickly forgot that declaration - at least in deed, if not in hollow word - and the eighties were essentially a lost decade in which people were pushed far back, behind the development issues of that decade which revolved around macro-economic stabilisation.
+What I am calling for is a return to the cry that came from Bucharest, but not with the naive hopes but cynical implementation of population and development programmes since that time.
+Since then, while we have frittered away our opportunities, we have gained another 1.8 billion people on earth; ten years from now at the next conference we will have another billion.
+My hope is that their quality of life will be much better than ours today.